Noorudin was always ready to sacrifice his kids for Ahmadiyya

 In those days Dr. Abdul Sattar Shah and his family were staying in Qadian.
 MGAQ asked Mrs. Abdul Sattar Shah to marry their 2 years old girl Maryam to Mubarak.
 Although Dr. Abdul Sattar Shah knew that Mubarak is suffering from a dangerous disease, yet he agreed to the proposal due to his affection with his Peer.
 However this superstitious move did not work and eventually Mubarak Ahmad died at the tender age of 9 years.
 This gave a blow to the superstitions of Mirza Qadiani .

 Mirza Muzzafar Ahmad was a famous grandson of Mirza Ghulam Ahmad through Mirza Basheer-ud-Din Mahmud Ahmad and the daughter of Noorudin, Amtul Hai.
 He was born on 28 February 1913 and died on 23 July 2002 in Maryland.
-He was affectionately known as MM Ahmad, he was the former executive director and Vice President of the World Bank.
-He married his first cousin, Amatul Qayyum (year unknown), they had no children, however, they seem to have adopted a nephew (Zahid Ahmad) this adopted son married a HINDU girl in the USA.
+He was affectionately known as MM Ahmad, he was the former executive director and Vice President (#2 man in-charge) of the World Bank.
+He married to his first cousin, Amatul Qayyum (year unknown), they had no children, however, they seem to have adopted a nephew (Zahid Ahmad) this adopted son married a HINDU girl in the USA.
 Her name is Tazeen Ahmad, they had 2 children together, Muhammad and Marium.

 Mirza Muzzafar Ahmad was given special treatment because he was an Ahmadi